 (AS CAR SKIDS AND LEE STRUGGLES TO CONTROL DRIVING LEFTY LAUGHS)

 Lefty: (TAUNTING) "You know killing somebody isn't easy, is it?
 Not easy at all, is it Lee?
 But dead people keep coming back don't they Lee?"

 Lee: (HYSTERICALLY) "Why?
 Why do you keep coming back?"

 Lefty: [LEE CRIES, "NO" THROUGHOUT) "So you can kill me again.
 I thought you knew that.
 Oh, of course you knew that.
 I'll keep coming back and you'll keep killing me--and that's the way it's going to be....to no end."
 [LAUGHS] [ECHOES THROUGHOUT AS LEE LOSES CONTROL OF HER VEHICLE] "Kill me...kill me...."
 [ECHOES CEASE; THE CAR CRASHES].

 Death and last appearance of Barbara Rodell as Lee Randolph.
 Appearance by Lawrence Keith as Lefty Burns.

-Russ led John and Sam out of the room into the corridor when Lee had her last moments.
+Sam pleaded in vain for Russ to help keep Lee alive.
+Lee pledged her love to Sam as her delirium heightened.
+Russ led John and Sam out of the room into the corridor once Lee had her last moments.
 Appearance by Allison and Nancy Charney (real-life child and wife of Jordan Charney), who according to Dan Ahearn, appeared as extras in the waiting room of the hospital.
 His daughter said, "Hi Daddy" when her father passed before her, which of course was not in the script but they left the blooper in.